 We insist that the buyer use a animal crate large enough to accommodate the size of the animal that you are transporting or a stock trailer/truck with a cap.
 If your Goat or Sheep will be outside in a truck bed we ask that you use a animal crate.
 We will not allow an animal to leave Mending Wall Farm if the buyer intends to just tie the animal in the back of a truck or if it is loose in the vehicle.
 The Buyer is responsible for any and all testing, shots or requirements that may be needed for interstate transportation.

-Stud Service: We will no longer be offering Stud Service for Goats or Sheep.
+Stud Service: We no longer offer Stud Service for Goats or Sheep.